 The approval of the Amendment to our Articles requires the affirmative vote of the holders of a majority of the outstanding shares of our common stock.
 Accordingly, abstentions and broker non-votes will have the same effect as a vote against this proposal.

-The Board of Directors recommends a vote "FOR" this proposal.
+The Board recommends that the shareholders vote "FOR" this proposal.